001. POLICE COMMISSION-EXECUTIVE POWER.

 080.60 RESPONSIBILITY FOR DISTRIBUTION OF DEPARTMENT MANUAL AMENDMENTS.

-Commanding Officer, Planning and Research Division.
-The Commanding Officer, Planning and Research Division, shall be responsible for maintaining the distribution list for the Department Manual.
+Commanding Officer, Policies and Procedures Division.
+The Commanding Officer, Policies and Procedures Division, shall be responsible for maintaining the distribution list for the Department Manual.

 Commanding Officer, Records and Identification Division.
 The Commanding Officer, Records and Identification Division, shall be responsible for distributing Special Orders pursuant to distribution lists.